YueGroup/yuegroup.github.io/_pages/research.md

     <div class="research-section">
       <div class="research-content">
       <h4 style="color: #E2C8A8;"><strong>Engineering Interfaces and Solvents</strong></h4>
 <p style="text-align: justify; font-size: 17px;"> Catalysts often get all the attention, but it is only half the story.
 The surrounding electrolyte can be <em>just as much of a catalyst</em> as the catalyst itself!
 The challenge is that these environments are dynamic, collective, and often difficult to characterize from experiments alone.
-Our group combines statistical mechanics and first principles theory to understand how solvents, electric fields, and transport phenomena determine chemical behavior.
+Our group combines statistical mechanics and first principles theory to understand how solvents, electric fields, and fluctuations determine chemical behavior.
 We use these insights to engineer new <em>electrolyte</em>-design knobs for controlling catalysis, separations, and electrochemical processes. </p>
       </div>
       <img src="{{ site.url }}{{ site.baseurl }}/images/research4.png" alt="Research 3" style="max-width: 300px;" />
     </div>